Continually Updated Clinical Reference

 Dementia is progressive and diffuse; therefore, treatment is supportive.
 Treatment goals should include environmental controls, capitalization on any preserved memory, and family training.

 As mentioned earlier, the ability to hear is an integral part of the normal communication process.
-Impaired ability to relate to sounds can result in social isolation, depression, avoidance, and diminished quality of life.
+An impaired ability to relate to sounds can result in social isolation, depression, avoidance, and diminished quality of life.

 Conductive hearing loss results from dysfunction of the outer and/or middle ear.
 Patients with conductive hearing loss usually can understand (discriminate) speech correctly but require louder volumes of speech.
 Possible causes of conductive hearing impairment include cerumen impaction, presence of a foreign body, tympanic membrane perforation, otitis media, and otosclerosis.